-Since 9/11, CCR has strived to limit the ability of the United States to lead the war against Islamic terrorists.
+Since 9/11, CCR has strived to limit America's ability to lead the war against Islamic terrorists.
 As author Marc Thiessen notes, the Center’s efforts “have tied America’s hands in a web of lawsuits that have restricted the ability of the U.S. military and intelligence communities to effectively prosecute the war on terror.”

 In the weeks and months immediately after the 9/11 attacks, CCR focused heavily on the following major concerns: